CLUMBER COMMUNITY EDUCATION

 SCHOOL FACILITIES

-In 1837 a day school was in operation in the second Church to be built at Clumber with Mr Thomas Peel as schoolmaster, a position he held up to 1848.
-By November 1837, tenders were called for the erection of a schoolmaster's house next to the Church.
-Thomas Peel was replaced by James Hallier and was paid £30 per annum.
+In November 1837, tenders were called for the erection of a schoolmaster's house next to the Church. .
+Thomas Peel was replaced by James Haller in 1848 and he was paid £30 per annum.
 He was also responsible for the cleaning of the Church and had an allowance of 19/6 for expenses for this task.

 In January 1850 William Cadwallader became the new headmaster and he also served as the local preacher.
-In October as the threat of another border war loomed , plans were made to move to a defended Camp on Edward Timm’s farm, Prospect.
-It was decided that as this site was more open than the Church, it would be easier to defend.
-On 23 December the children were examined and commenced a holiday of 3 weeks , but this was interrupted by the opening of hostilities and on 27 December the move to Prospect commenced..
+In October, as the threat of another border war loomed , plans were made to move to a defended Camp on Edward Timm’s farm, Prospect. ( This was the Eighth Border War 1850 - 1853) It was decided that as this site was located on a more open site than the Church, it would be easier to defend.
+On 23 December 1850 the children were examined and commenced a holiday of 3 weeks , but this was interrupted by the opening of hostilities and on 27 December 1850 the move to Prospect commenced..
 Wattle and daub houses and wagons were used as accommodation.
-War continued throughout 1852 and ended in March 1853 when school resumed once more on 7 March.
-William Smailes was tasked with the position of Teacher in 1861.
+War continued throughout 1852 and ended in March 1853 and school only resumed once more on 7 March 1853.
+A new teacher, , William Smailes , was appointed in 1861.

 A NEW SCHOOL IS BUILT